tomasol/runkins/README.md

 Folder structure:
 * cgexec-rs - binary `cgexec-rs` - used by the server to switch cgroup
 * cli - binary `jobexecutor-cli` - CLI
-* jobexecutor - library used by the server
+* jobexecutor - library used by the server, `examples/slow` binary for testing
 * proto - `*.proto` definition
 * server - binary `jobexecutor-server` - gRPC server
-* testing - binary `slow` for testing
 * systemd - sample .service file

 ## Building